yashkhadilkar/fifa-world-cup-bid-analysis/README.md

 The dashboard connects to Snowflake (FIFA_WC database) and uses the FACTS and DIMENSIONS schemas to power four views:

-**Host Validity Score Map** (source: FACTS.COUNTRY_SCORES joined with DIMENSIONS.DIM_COUNTRY): A choropleth world map colored by each country's hosting viability index (20-95 scale).
+**Host Viability Score Map** (source: FACTS.COUNTRY_SCORES joined with DIMENSIONS.DIM_COUNTRY): A choropleth world map colored by each country's hosting viability index (20-95 scale).
 Darker shading indicates higher similarity to past host economic profiles.
 Filterable by continent.

 **Top Ranked Countries** (source: FACTS.COUNTRY_SCORES): A horizontal bar chart ranking countries by their hosting viability score.
 Shows which nations have economic profiles most consistent with successful past hosts.
 USA, China, and France rank highest as elite candidates.